 Transporting hazardous materials may also require a federal or state-level permit, license or registration.

 You can expect most HazMat removal employers to provide comprehensive on-the-job training through a combination of “classroom” and fieldwork.
 Some employers handle the book-learning in house while others will recommend an authorized third party.

 You’ll almost certainly need HAZWOPER (Hazardous Waste Operations and Emergency Response) training.
 The Occupational Safety and Health Administration (OSHA) requires HAZWOPER training for any worker who cleans up, treats, stores, or disposes of hazardous waste.
 You’ll learn how and why to take safety precautions that reduce your risk of exposure to hazardous materials.

-Initial HAZWOPER training involves either 24 or 40 instructional (“classroom”) hours, depending on your exposure risk, followed by 1-3 days of supervised fieldwork.
+Initial HAZWOPER training involves either 24-Hour HAZWOPER or 40-Hour HAZWOPER training, depending on your exposure risk, followed by 1-3 days of supervised fieldwork.
 Once a year, you’ll have to take an 8-hour refresher course.

 If your job involves shipping, packaging, transporting, or receiving hazardous materials, you’ll probably also need Department of Transportation (DOT) HazMat training.